Black Market Marijuana Still a Problem in California Despite Legalization

-As we have said time and again, marijuana may be many things, but “harmless” simply is not one of them.
+All of this simply underscores what we have said for years: Marijuana may be many things, but “harmless” simply is not one of them.

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.